Middle School Curriculum

 In the Middle Years Program (MYP), the academic day includes lessons for groups and individuals as well as independent work time.
 Assignments are contractual between the student and teacher.
 Student/teacher conferences are conducted as needed, daily if necessary.

 The curriculum employed in the MYP imaginatively integrates an interdisciplinary approach to academics with hands-on, practical work.
 The subjects undertaken are cosmic in scope.
-Such an expansive curriculum is designed to be experienced across the three years a student typically spends in the MYP.
 Students spiral through the curriculum in such a way that allows them to frequently return to periods of history and scientific concepts previously discussed, adding depth and increasing understanding.